 Where to go camping

-Quite a few of the camping places in Luxembourg have chalets, safari tents, mobile homes or pods, so if you’re not quite ready to invest in all the equipment, but fancy a break in the great outdoors, consider renting one (there are options like these at all the campsites we recommend).
+Quite a few of the camping places in the Grand Duchy have chalets, safari tents, mobile homes or pods, so if you’re not quite ready to invest in all the equipment, but fancy a break in the great outdoors, consider renting one.

 What to take

 Before we list our choice of campsites, here’s a few things to remember to take if you’re bringing your own tent.